paulvee/Lars-GPSDO-V4.2/README.md

 A lot of detail can be found on my Blog here: https://www.paulvdiyblogs.net/2023/06/gpsdo-version-4.html Be sure to visit that regularly because I'm not done with the project yet.

-The boards can be ordered through PCBWay, where I have started a Shared Project.
+The boards can be ordered through PCBWay, or the Gerbers downloaded.
+I have created a Shared Project.
 Search for DIY GPSDO.
-At this moment that is still under review.
+At this moment that entry is still under review.